fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/user/menus/add-menu-to-page.md

 ---
 To add your menu to a page, you can use either the included Gutenberg block or shortcode.

-For the Gutenberg block, on the page edit screen, just click the + button to add a new block, search for **booking form** and add the **Booking Form** block to the page.
+For the Gutenberg block, on the page edit screen, just click the + button to add a new block, search for **Menu** and add that block to the page.

 ![Gif of adding the Menu block](/img/{{ page.slug }}/add-block.gif)